 Every brand wants to increase sales and productivity and that's probably what brought you to this blog in the first place.
 But so often it's easy to miss the forest for the trees in this quest to improve revenue.

 How then does a band improve their sales strategies?
+Our CEO Stacy Jones cracks down on the topic, talking about why the marketing offers you may be hoping people respond to just don't convert from the many years of experience and expertise you may have.
 In this blog post, Hollywood Branded examines how to develop effective sales strategies from the experience and expertise of Anthony Kirby from the podcast #DifferenceMaker.

 A little Background On Anthony

 Anthony Kirby has 15 years of experience in working in and developing marketing and sales strategies for coaches, consultants, and professional services.
 He shares his passion for helping businesses develop simple sales processes and marketing strategies in his podcast #DifferenceMaker